Self Serve Calibration Tool Help Guide

 Tip:

-✅ All calibrations you create will appear in the Calibration section.
+✅ All calibrations you create will appear in the Calibrations section.
 Only the calibration marked as Current will be available for use in the pour.
 Please note that any changes to the Sample Set — including adding crush results or any calibrations made using a new sample set — will invalidate the current calibration, and you’ll need to create a new one so that your pour uses the latest sample data.

 Select the ‘pours’ tab in the ConcreteDNA platform or app